 Sarah Rhodes is an Australian photographer based between Sydney and Tasmania.
 Sarah’s photographic practice centres around how we draw on nature to understand ourselves.
 Nature inspires us to be creative and it is within this creative process that we experiment and learn.

 Sarah hold’s a Bachelor Degree in Psychology and Fine Art and a Masters in Publishing from the University of Sydney.
+She is currently studying her PhD at the University of Tasmania.

 Standing in front of Bruce Gilden's exhibition at the LOOK3 Photography Festival, Charlotteville, Virginia, US, 2012